 short story = a complete story in a few pages.

 ghost story = a story about ghosts or hauntings.

 How to tell a good story in English

-Have a look at our speaking page on Telling a story in English for information on the right tenses to use, how to sequence your ideas, and how to make your story interesting.
+Telling a story in English shows you the right tenses to use, how to sequence your ideas, and how to make your story interesting.